OrangeSpyderMan/inkplate10-weather-cal/server/README.md

     refresh_token: ${NETATMO_REFRESH_TOKEN:-}
     token_file: netatmo-token.json
     device_id: ${NETATMO_DEVICE_ID:-} # optional; omit to use the first station
-    module_id: ${NETATMO_MODULE_ID:-} # optional; omit to use the station indoor temperature
+    module_id: ${NETATMO_MODULE_ID:-} # optional temperature/humidity module
+    wind_module_id: ${NETATMO_WIND_MODULE_ID:-} # optional wind gauge
+    rain_module_id: ${NETATMO_RAIN_MODULE_ID:-} # optional rain gauge
 ```

-The Netatmo integration uses the refresh token to request access tokens and stores refreshed token data in `token_file`.
-If `module_id` is set, the temperature is read from that module.
-Otherwise the station `dashboard_data.Temperature` value is used.
+The Netatmo integration uses the refresh token to request access tokens and
+stores refreshed token data in `token_file`.
+Temperature and humidity are read
+from `module_id`, or from the station when it is omitted.
+Optional wind and rain
+modules add normalized wind speed, gust, direction, current rain, one-hour
+rainfall, and 24-hour rainfall to the API and MQTT snapshot.
+The existing
+`current_temperature` configuration key remains accepted for migration, but new
+configurations should use `current_conditions`.

+### Provider interfaces

+Forecast providers implement the normalized `ForecastProvider` interface:

+- `get_daily_summary()`
+- `get_hourly_forecast()`

+Realtime providers implement `RealtimeProvider.get_current_conditions()` and
+return a partial current-conditions overlay.
+Providers are registered in
+`weather/providers.py`, which keeps construction, supported names, and lazy
+imports in one place.
+OpenWeatherMap v2 is no longer registered; supported
+OpenWeatherMap providers are v3 and v4.

+Normalized wind measurements use `value` and `unit`, with optional `gust` and
+`direction`.
+Normalized rain measurements use `value` and `unit`, with optional
+`last_hour` and `last_24_hours`.

 ### MQTT weather publishing